paulpham157/carbon/README.md

 ### From another Codebase

+First, set up the necessary credentials in environment variables.
+For the example below:

-Navigate to settings in the ERP to generate an API key.
+1. Navigate to settings in the ERP to generate an API key.
+Set this in `CARBON_API_KEY`
+2. Get the Supabase URL to call (this is `SUPABASE_URL` in your `.env` if hosting locally, e.g. http://localhost:54321).
+Set this as `CARBON_API_URL`.
+3. Get the `SUPABASE_ANON_KEY` e.g. from your .env file.
+Set this as `CARBON_PUBLIC_KEY`.

 If you're self-hosting you can also use the supabase service key instead of the public key for root access.
-In that case you don't needto include the `carbon-key` header.
+In that case you don't need to include the `carbon-key` header.

 ```ts
 import { Database } from "@carbon/database";